usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

-starting from the 1st of March of this year (**2020-03-01**), until the latest available data from the [Johns Hopkins University](https://github.com/pomber/covid19); the population of Sweden is roughly 1/6 of France or Italy, so the figures are per capita (**per**), to adjust for that; the Y-axis scale is linear (**lin**); be it logaritmic (log), comparison between countries with numbers on a different order of magnitude would be possible (add South Korea (KR) to the [URL](https://covid.aequologica.net/?day,confirmed,FR,IT,SE,KR,2020-03-01,per,log,18,_), then switch between logaritmic and linear Y axis : you will understand what I mean); finally, to reduce the noise inherent with daily figures, for each day a moving average of the previous **18** days is plotted.
+starting from the 1st of March of this year (**2020-03-01**), until the latest available data from the [Johns Hopkins University](https://github.com/pomber/covid19); the population of Sweden is roughly 1/6 of France or Italy, so the figures are per capita (**per**), to adjust for that; the Y-axis scale is linear (**lin**); be it logaritmic (log), comparison between countries with numbers on a different order of magnitude would be possible (replace France (FR) with South Korea (KR) to the [URL](https://covid.aequologica.net/?day,confirmed,FR,IT,SE,KR,2020-03-01,per,lin,18,_), then switch between logaritmic and linear Y axis : you will understand what I mean); finally, to reduce the noise inherent with daily figures, for each day a moving average of the previous **18** days is plotted.